Who are you?

 “When you begin a piece of art you are at the top of the U. Things look clean and wonderful in the beginning.
 But as you develop a piece of work, it often gets messier; that is the bottom of the U curve.
 Working through the bottom of the curve—the point at which we think our work looks horrible or awkward—is critical to making good work.”

 Easier said than done, but this is what I’m constantly trying to keep in mind during my creative process!

 Tell us about your setup.
 What tools did you use to create the shot (e.g. hardware, software, pens, paper, blowtorch)?

-My set up is pretty simple: pencil and graph paper for rough and quick concept sketching, then straight into Adobe Illustrator.
-I have a mouse connected to my laptop which I try to use—but what usually ends up happening is I start to feel my pinky finger hurting and realize I’ve subconsciously moved to the trackpad at some point!
+My set up is pretty simple: pencil and graph paper for rough (and very quick concept sketching), then straight into Adobe Illustrator.
+I have a mouse connected to my laptop which I try to use—but what usually ends up happening is I start to feel my pinky finger hurting and realize I’ve subconsciously moved to the trackpad!

 Choose a favorite shot from another Player.
 Why do you dig it?